MDU-PHL/bohra/docs/cookbook/faq.md

 You can also check out the advanced options [here](../usage/advanced.md).

+## I only have reads - can I still use `bohra`?

+Yes you can.
+Primarily most of the processes in `bohra` are based on pe-reads and were assemblies are required they will be generated and stored in the sample directory for future use.

+## What if I only have assemblies - will `bohra` still run?

+Yes it will.
+However, it is important to be aware that any process which require reads, such as some serotyping, snippy and some types of AMR mechanisms may not be run if there are no reads.
+If you would like to do a comparative analysis and only have assemblies, you can use `--comparative_tool mash` or `--comparative_tool ska`.

+## Why does `bohra` run kraken on reads and assemblies?

+For quality assessment of your data, if the most abundant species in the pe-reads is different to the most abundant species detected in the assembled genomes, this indicates that there is something strange in your sequence data.
+It could be contamination, it could be low sequence depth and it is important to further investigate these cases.

 ## I have an error `Output directory already exists`

 `bohra` does not blindly overwrite existing aggregated and summarised report folder.